kclim-hytech/skills/README.md

 ## Notes

-This repository is a clean starting point.
 Add new skill folders under `skills/<skill-name>/` as the library grows.